come by

 useless

-useless (of no use, not functional or practical): The information was totally useless to us.
-Without electricity, computers are useless. futile (having no effect or result; unsuccessful): The government made futile attempts to fight against corruption. to no avail (without result or success; for nothing): I searched everywhere to no avail. pointless (having no …
+useless (of no use, not functional or practical): The information was entirely useless to us.
+Without electricity, computers are useless. futile (having no effect or result; unsuccessful): The government made futile attempts to combat corruption. to no avail (without result or success; for nothing): I searched everywhere to no avail. pointless …

 Read More »